Skip to main content Skip to site search

 Sale of Property

-The sale of property is not a good cause for eviction in Berkeley.
+The sale of property is not a just cause for eviction in Berkeley.
 Stakeholders should be sure to review local and state rules and regulations that govern the sale of property.

-The sale of a property, a foreclosure, or a change in ownership do not constitute good causes for eviction in Berkeley
+The sale of a property, a foreclosure, or a change in ownership do not constitute just causes for eviction in Berkeley

 In most instances, when a property is sold, the terms of tenancy (including rent levels) will simply transfer to the next owner.
 It’s imperative that all parties understand the rent control status (if any) of rental units for sale, because that will determine the rules and regulations that apply.
 Please consult with a housing counselor for more information.